@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 They say they come with the bible in one hand and a chain in the other, but often when they preach nuclear power, they don’t talk about the waste and the costly accidents.

-The chatter is that Africa needs cheap electricity to power industries to drive economic growth to ensure prosperity and a better living.
+The chatter is that Africa needs cheap electricity to power industries, drive economic growth, ensure prosperity, and improve living standards.
 A concept that has been tuned across several sectors to bait greedy African leaders to grill, but that is a topic for another day.

 I rarely hear nuclear power enthusiasts talk about the cost of storing nuclear waste.
-They mostly taut the 0 emission and cheap cost of producing power.
+They mostly tout the zero emissions and the low price of producing power.
 It is estimated to cost the U.S about $50 billion to deal with nuclear waste.
 Juxtapose that with the $67 billion GDP of Ghana as of 2019.
-And note, nuclear currently makes up only 20% of the United States power mix since the first commercial nuclear power plant opened in 1958.
+And note, nuclear currently makes up only 20% of the United States’ power mix since the first commercial nuclear power plant opened in 1958.

 Statistic: Number of permanent nuclear reactor shutdowns worldwide from 2005 to 2021 | Statista